Paying Credit Card Balances Before the Statement Date - Applying for a Mortgage

 The "Debt to Income Ratio" & Why It's Golden

 When applying for a mortgage in particular, credit card balances can be bad because a mortgage lender and their underwriter is going to hold firm on qualifying you based upon your "debt-to-income ratio."
-In basic terms, the debt to income ratio is calculated the relationship between your monthly income (before taxes) and your monthly debt obligations.
+In basic terms, the debt to income ratio is calculated as the relationship between your monthly income (before taxes) and your monthly debt obligations.
 For example, if your monthly income is $5,500, and your existing non-mortgage or rent debt payments are $1300 a month, your ratio would be 23.6%.
 By carrying credit card debt (or "appearing" to carry a balance), you will raise this all-important ratio, possibly beyond the lender's qualification standards - meaning... there goes your mortgage approval!

 Forcing the Credit Bureau to Report a Zero Balance